2020 Chicago Regional Bridge Building Specifications

 These rules have been developed by the Chicago Regional Bridge Building

-Committee for the Forty-Fourth Chicago Regional Bridge Building
+Committee for the Forty-Fifth Chicago Regional Bridge Building

-Contest to be held on Tuesday, February 12, 2020 at Illinois
+Contest to be held on Tuesday, January 28, 2020 at Illinois Institute of

-Institute of Technology, Chicago IL 60616, USA.
-If you have a question
+Technology, Chicago IL 60616, USA.
+If you have a question about these

 if the answer is already there.
 If you have read the FAQ, and still have